lowRISC/opentitan/hw/ip/aes/doc/_index.md

 The AES unit supports the following features:

 - Encryption/Decryption using AES-128/192/256 in Electronic Codebook (ECB) mode
-- Support for AES-192 is optional and can be enabled/disabled using a compile-time parameter
+- Support for AES-192 can be removed to save area, and is enabled/disabled using a compile-time Verilog parameter
 - Latency per 16 byte data block of 12/14/16 clock cycles in AES-128/192/256 mode
 - Register-based data and control interface
 - On-the-fly round-key generation in parallel to the actual encryption/decryption from a single initial 128/192/256-bit key provided through the register interface (for more details see Theory of Operations below)

 This AES unit targets medium performance (16 parallel S-Boxes, \~1 cycle per round).
-For reasons of security, all data in OpenTitan is considered to be on chip.
 High-speed, single-cycle operation for high-bandwidth data streaming is not required, rather such high-performance targets might bring this unit into conflict with International Traffic in Arms Regulations (ITAR).

 Cipher modes other than ECB are beyond this version of the AES unit but might be supported in future versions.